 |

-What is the digital sound
+What is the digital

 database?
-How do I install a new version of the sound
+How do I install a new version of the

 database?

-While music is playing through the digital output, the program
+While music is playing through the digital output,

-computes the resulting sound in real time, by using sound samples
+computes the resulting sound in real time, by using

 for each instrument.

-These sound samples are packed in a file called the digital sound
+These sound samples are packed in a file called the

 database.

-There are several versions of the digital sound database.
-The
+There are several versions of the digital sound

 better the quality, the larger the file.
-The highest quality sound
+The highest

-database, called the Gold database, is only available on
+database, called the Gold database, is available

-To install a new digital sound database, use the installer, or
+To install a new digital sound database, use the

 perform an automatic update from the software.
-You can install the

-When started, the application will find the new sound database and
+When started, the application will find the new

 prepare it to be used.

-This file is copied then unpacked in the "GMDigit" folder of your
+This file is copied then unpacked in the "GMDigit"

 preferences.
-This operation can take a few seconds but is only
+This operation can take a few seconds

 performed once.

-Thus, if you uninstall and install the application again, the best
+Thus, if you uninstall and install the application

 quality sounds will be kept.
-Above this, the same sound database
+Above this, the same

-will be used by all Myriad programs you installed (Harmony
+will be used by all Myriad programs you installed

 Assistant, Melody Assistant, Melody Player).

-How can I find out which version
+How can I find out

 of the digital sound database is being used by the